consumer dispute arbitration in Eustace, Texas 75124

 Arbitration War: The Eustace HVAC Dispute

 In the small town of Eustace, Texas, zip code 75124, a consumer dispute escalated to arbitration faster than the Texas heat could melt an ice cream cone.
-It all began in early April 2023 when Lisa Morgan, a local schoolteacher, wanted to replace her aging HVAC system before the brutal summer set in.
+It all began in early April 2023 when the claimant, a local schoolteacher, wanted to replace her aging HVAC system before the brutal summer set in.
 Turning to Lone Star Cooling Solutions, Lisa signed a contract for a $7,450 installation, expecting a quick and professional job at a fair price.

 The trouble started almost immediately.
 According to Lisa, after the initial installation on April 15, the new system frequently malfunctioned, failing to cool her 2,000-square-foot home effectively.
 Despite multiple service calls throughout May and June, the system remained unreliable, even breaking down completely on a 98-degree day in late June.